PHACDataHub/sci-portal/budget-alerts/README.md

 ## Local Development

-To serve the cloud function locally for development:
+To serve the Cloud Function locally for development:

-1. Ensure you have Node.js and npm installed.
+1. Ensure you have Node.js v20 and npm installed.

 2. Install the required dependencies:
    ```sh